nschorgh/MSIM/README.md

 The theory of subsurface-atmosphere vapor exchange leads to the concept of an equilibrium ice table, a depth where the (time-averaged) saturation vapor pressure of H<sub>2</sub>O matches the (time-averaged) vapor density in the atmosphere immediately above the surface.

-The Mars thermal model is run until it is thermally equilibrated, and then annual-mean vapor densities are evaluated to determine whether and at what depth a vapor equilibrium is reached.
+A Mars thermal model is run until equilibrated, and then annual mean vapor densities are evaluated to determine whether and at what depth a vapor equilibrium is reached.
 Ice changes the thermal properties of the ground, so the thermal model needs to be re-run to iteratively determine the final depth of the equilibrium ice table.

-As the Mars thermal model, this is available for horizontal and tilted planar surfaces.

 *Documentation: User Guide Section 3.1
 Documentation: [Schorghofer, N. & Aharonson, O. (2005), Appendices](https://doi.org/10.1029/2004JE002350)*